pytorch/tutorials/prototype_source/quantization_2_0_tutotial.rst

 6. Annotate tensor with derived quantization parameters
 --------------------------------------------------------

-`DerivedQuantizationSpec` is the quantization spec for the Tensors whose quantization parameters are derived from other Tensors.
+``DerivedQuantizationSpec`` is the quantization spec for the Tensors whose quantization parameters are derived from other Tensors.
-For example, we want to define the scale, zp for bias derived from activation and weight of convolution node.
+For example, we want to define the ``scale``, ``zp`` for bias derived from activation and weight of convolution node.

 ::